Are you heading to China soon, and wondering what you should wear there? I can help with that!

 I imagine you’re about to leave for China, so here are some last-minute things to help you:

-- And, download a VPN on your phone, which I’m about to explain.
+Most importantly, you should download a VPN on your phone, which I’ll explain now.

 If you want to use Wi-Fi in China, you won’t be able to survive without a virtual private network (VPN) on your phone.